laminlabs/lamin-blog/docs/lamin.md

 The last decade has brought much innovation in the sophistication and scale of data generation techniques -- in particular scRNA-seq, next-generation sequencing, and high-throughput techqniues.
 And it has brought the promise of AI helping to get real value out of it while the world kept building UI-first platforms and ELN systems for biologists wrangling anecdotal data.
-So it was clear that a new API-first data management tool for the age of AI was needed, and we built it open-source into the pydata stack, so that you don't have to worry about an ideosyncratic rate-limited REST.
+So we thought a new API-first data management tool for the age of AI was needed, and we built it open-source into the pydata stack, so that you don't have to worry about an ideosyncratic rate-limited REST.

 > I don't want to learn your garbage query language. -- [Erik Bernarhardsson](https://erikbern.com/2018/08/30/i-dont-want-to-learn-your-garbage-query-language.html)